-To put the squirrel in a paragraph of its own, put the cursor before the first letter, i.e. before the T of "There", and press the Enter key.
+To put the squirrel in a paragraph of its own, put the cursor before the first letter, of the sentence and press the Enter key.

 You could also do this by pressing the Enter key to make an empty paragraph before dropping the picture into it.